 How social media affects mental health has become the subject of much debate.
 As it continues to play a central role in teens’ lives, it seems to have an influence on body perception.
 In fact, research shows that there’s a connection between social media and body image.
 It may even explain why more teens need mental health treatment.
+The combination of the two can lead to social media addiction or disordered eating treatment.
+While there are positive and negative effects of social media on body image, it is critical to address these effects.
+Doing so can significantly impact the life of the teen.
+To learn more about the positive and negative effects of social media on body image, or to enroll your teen in our social media addiction or disordered eating treatment program, please contact Foothills at Red Oak Recovery today at 866.300.5275.

 Social Media Use Statistics